tcltk/tcl/doc/markdown/define.md

 # Configuring objects

-The following commands are supported in the *defScript* for **oo::objdefine**, each of which may also be used in the *subcommand* form:
+The following commands are supported in the *defScript* for [oo::objdefine][objdefine], each of which may also be used in the *subcommand* form:

 [export]{.cmd} [name]{.arg} [name]{.optdot}
 : This arranges for each of the named methods, *name*, to be exported (i.e. usable outside the object through the object's command) by the object being defined.
 Note that the methods themselves may be actually defined by a class or superclass; object exports override class visibility.